Cassigneul, Jean-Pierre, Toquades, 1991

 Text by Françoise Sagan, Toquades, illustrated by Jean-Pierre Cassigneul, Paris, Mazo-Lebouc éditions, 1991,

-Ten original lithographs in colors: eight full-page signed and numbered, one headband and one lamp base
+Ten original lithographs in color: eight full-page, signed and numbered, one headband and one endpaper

-Catalog raisonné : Lebouc and Takahashi 3 to 10
+Catalogue raisonné : Lebouc et Takahashi 3 to 10